C7-AhmadTIsmail/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+Do you want to provide support for charitable projects or provide support for some emerging projects that will revolutionize?

-Ex.
-Are you looking for a quick and easy way to action, action, and action?
-The **(name of application)** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.
+Fund me is the most suitable application for you.
+It provides an easy way for people to provide support and contribute to financing charitable and investment projects.
+It also provides individuals with a simple way to present their ideas and receive financial support.
+It is also characterized by ease of use and simplicity of design.

 ## 🏁 Getting Started <a name = "getting_started"></a>